Ratchet & Clank: Size Matters: Critical reception

 Ratchet & Clank: Size Matters received "generally favorable" reviews from critics for the PSP version, while the PS2 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 Game Informer rated 9/10 and awarded it the "Handheld of the Month" for April 2007.
 IGN gave it 9.0/10.
 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Size Matters for "Handheld Game of the Year".

 IGN gave the PS2 version a score of 6/10, citing its poor graphics, dull gameplay, and technical issues.

 Sales

 Size Matters was one of the best-selling PSP games of 2007.
 Its PSP hardware bundle has sold over one million units.
-Overall, the game is the 5th best-selling PSP game ever, with 4.4 million sold.
+Overall, the game is one of the best-selling PSP games, with 4.4 million sold.